-One of the skills that I working to develop is my confidence, poise, and pacing when I do public speaking.
-It’s a hurdle that I have been able to jump and I talk about it in this post, Confidence Boosting Tips.
+One of the professional skills that I am working to develop is my confidence, poise, and pacing when I do public speaking.
+Public speaking is a hurdle that I have been able to jump and I talk more about it in this post, Confidence Boosting Tips.

-Today thought I would like to share “Presentation Tips from the Experts”….my students this semester at the Community College of Vermont!
+In this post, I would like to share “Presentation Tips from my Community College Students”!

 Here is a condensed list of tips that my Curriculum Development students wrote in their post presentation reflections.
 I asked them to write a Pep Talk for themselves for the next time they have to present.
 Their ideas were so good I had to share them with you!